 What are the duties for a CNA?The duties for a CNA (certified nursing assistant) include providing basic patient care, such as assistance with bathing and dressing.
 Additional CNA duties include taking a patient’s vital signs; keeping rooms clean; setting up medical equipment; and answering calls for help from a patient.

-What qualities make a good CNA?Qualities that a good CNA should possess include compassion, empathy, patience, strong attention to detail, and excellent communication and observation skills.
+What qualities make a good CNA?Qualities that a good CNA should possess include compassion, empathy, patience, strong attention to detail, and excellent observation and communication skills.
 Another top quality that a CNA should possess is an ability to work under extreme pressure.

 What are the skills of a CNA?Skills that a CNA should possess include excellent communication and observation skills, strong physical stamina, empathy, compassion, and abilities with adhering to set rules and protocol.

 What are some good skills to put on a resume?A resume should contain both technical and soft skills.
 Your CNA resume should emphasize skills related to patient care, such as collaborating with your supervising RN and helping patients with daily tasks.
 Most importantly, the skills you add to your resume should tie/relate to the requirements listed in the job advertisement.When writing a nursing assistant resume, one of the most important things to include is a list of hard skills you have acquired in the field.
 Your potential employer automatically knows that you will be kind and compassionate simply because you are a nurse.
 What you do need to prove to them is that you have experience with different types of equipment, software, and EHRs.Once you’ve brainstormed some of those “hard skills”, it’s time to get started writing!
 Check out this nursing aide and assistant resume sample for some more advice.

 Nursing Aide and Assistant Resume Questions